julie-forman-kay-lab/IDPConformerGenerator/docs/first_steps.rst

 clone”.

-To run IDPConfGen, you also need to install third party software: DSSP, and MC-SCE.
+To run IDPConfGen, you also need to install third party software: DSSP, and MCSCE.
 If you have access to CUDA compatible GPU, installing Int2Cart may provide improvements on covalent bond geometry during the building process.
 Instructions to install these libraries are written in the :ref:`respective section of the install instructions <installing-third-party-software>`: